Arithmetic Hirzebruch-Zagier divisors and central derivative values of Rankin-Selberg $L$-functions: Summation along isotropic quadratic subspaces

 to denote the completed Dirichlet $L$-function $L(s, \eta_k)$ of the character $\eta_k$, the completed Eisenstein series

 satisfies the odd, symmetric functional equation

 \end{proposition}

-\begin{proof} See \cite[Proposition 2.5]{BY}.
-The functional equation is deduced from the Langlands functional equation of each of the constituent incoherent Eisenstein series $E_{L_0}(g_{\tau}, s; \phi_{\infty}^1 \otimes \lambda_f({\bf{1}}_{\mu}))$, where switching invariants at infinity as we describe above leads to switching the corresponding archimedean local sign to $-1$. \end{proof}
+\begin{proof} See \cite[Proposition 2.5]{BY} for the case of $l=-1$.
+The functional equation is deduced from the Langlands functional equation of each of the constituent incoherent Eisenstein series $E_{L_0}(g_{\tau}, s; \phi_{\infty}^1 \otimes \lambda_f({\bf{1}}_{\mu}))$, where switching invariants at infinity, as described above, leads to switching the corresponding archimedean local sign to $-1$.
+We deduce the corresponding case of weight $l=1$ from the functional identity $(\ref{FI-CM})$ above. \end{proof}